-On Thursday, Britain's first autonomous shuttle launched in Cambridge, where it toured the university campus as part of its first tests.
-Yet (greatness of the future!), It is not the autonomous driving of this shuttle that is causing the most stir.
-In a world where you get used to everything, that is an already almost acquired fact.
-What makes a sensation is the appearance: guys, this shuttle is as bad as a terrible pain in a molar on a Saturday night.
+Last Thursday, Britain's first autonomous shuttle was launched in Cambridge, where it toured the university campus as part of its first tests.
+Yet (greatness of the future!), it is not the autonomous driving of this shuttle that is causing the most sensation.
+In a world where we get used to everything, that is a fact that is already almost acquired.
+What causes a sensation is the appearance: guys, this shuttle is as ugly as a terrible pain in a molar on a Saturday night.

 Doesn't it remind you of one of those ugly insects with their corresponding ugly exoskeleton?
-Or maybe a mean and pissed-off Transformer?
-The Union Jack painted on the body, however, does not favor the harmony of the whole.
+Or maybe a bad, angry Transformer?
+The Union Jack painted on the bodywork, however, does not favor the harmony of the whole.

 Yes, this shuttle is a horror.